mesosphere-backup/cassandra-mesos-deprecated/README.markdown

 Default: ```/usr/local/lib```

 #### cassandra.noOfHwNodes
 How many hardware nodes we want to run this Cassandra cluster on.
 Cassandra requires to have the same ports for all of its cluster members.
 This prevents multiple nodes from the same Cassandra cluster to run on a single physical node.
+Scaling up is achieved by increasing the number and restarting the scheduler process.

 Default: ```1```